Microsoft® Access Database Tables for Project Management

 If your business does not demand as much detail, you may consider my proposed structure is too top heavy and that this model would be best:

-Alternatively, if your project is laying a length of dual carriageway, you may need an extra layer of detail between task and activity.
+Alternatively, if your project is converting a dumb motorway into a smart one, you may need an extra layer of detail between task and activity.
 If you do, this model still works — all you need do is add an additional table into the schema:

 You don’t have to use the same terms as I do.
 Make your naming convention your own, and title your tables accordingly.
 My experience is that names work well when they imitate their usage in the business for which the database is created.